lblod/frontend-embeddable-notule-editor/README.md

 </html>
 ```

-Next, put some tags in the body of the web page.
+Next, put some tags in the body of the page.
 We'll place the editor in those tags.

 ```html
 <body>